ethylowy/ZeroG-Mercury-1.1-w.-Hydra/README.md

 # ;TLDR
-Work in progress - just started the build.
+Work in progress - frame done, wiring to go.

 # PLANNED BUILD
 Merc based on Ender5 Pro with Hydra.
 Color-wise its Juicy Orange and Pure White ABS/ASA filaments.